robatwilliams/hills-api/docs/backlog.md

   - Why this exists (convenient to consume to build things, my own learning)
 - Default query in the playground (needs [graphql-playground/866](https://github.com/prisma/graphql-playground/issues/866))
 - Spellcheck
+- Example using variables (`.graphql` file)
+- GitHub Pages, with Google Analytics
+- Table of which fields are filterable/sortable
+- Move some big comments out into docs files (express, API Gateway integration)

 ## Technical